Kenneth S. Reinker’s practice focuses on all aspects of antitrust law, including litigation, government investigations, and merger review.

 Ken’s practice spans all industries, including extensive experience in pharmaceuticals, medical devices, and health care; high-technology industries; media; and financial institutions.

 Ken has particular experience in the application of economics to legal matters and in working with economic experts.
-After law school and prior to joining the firm, he worked as an antitrust economist in litigations as executive director of Legal Economics LLC.
+After law school and prior to joining the firm, he worked as an antitrust economist consulting on monopolization litigation as executive director of Legal Economics LLC.

 In addition to appearing before U.S. courts and regulators, he has had in-depth involvement with China’s Ministry of Commerce (MOFCOM) and other global regulators.